 Performance-Based Restricted Stock Units.
-The Compensation Committee adopted the use of restricted stock units in 2009 instead of restricted stock because the use of restricted stock units simplifies the administration of the performance awards, as shares are not actually granted until the end of the performance period and dividends are not paid on the units until the units vest into shares.
+The Compensation Committee continued the use of restricted stock units in 2010 instead of restricted stock because the use of restricted stock units simplifies the administration of the performance awards, as shares are not actually granted until the end of the performance period and dividends are not paid on the units until the units vest into earned shares.
 In general, our executive officers will not earn performance-based restricted stock units unless we meet pre-established objective performance criteria for the performance period, and the executive officer remains employed throughout the required service period.
-The performance period for the 2009 grants is the three-year period ending December 31, 2011.
-The restriction period for the 2009 grants ends on February 1, 2012.

-The performance-based restricted stock unit awards are allocated as follows:
+In 2010, the performance-based restricted stock unit awards for the Named Executive Officers were allocated as follows:

-- 50% of the award is based on external relative measures - 50% of the award is based on internal measures
+- 50% of the award was based on internal measures of EPS and net charge-off ratio and based on 2010 performance only - 50% of the award was based on external measures measured over a three-year performance period ending December 31, 2012